ebi-ait/hca-ebi-wrangler-central/docs/SOPs/HCA_Metadata_Spreadsheet_Guide_Wranglers.md

 ### Header rows

 Each spreadsheet tab has five header rows that should not be edited.
+These rows contain:
+- Row 1 : the field name
+- Row 2 : description
+- Row 3 : an example of usage
+- Row 4 : the programmatic name - **editing this row will cause the ingest importer to fail**
-These rows contain the field name (row 1), a description (row 2), an example of usage (row 3), the programmatic name (row 4), and a buffer row (row 5) separating the header information from where metadata should be entered (row 6 and below).
+- Row 5 : a buffer row separating the header information from where metadata should be entered (row 6 and below).

 *Wranglers note:*

-* *The current spreadsheet builder produces a different order field description (row 1), an example (row 2), the user-friendly name (row 3), the programmatic name (row 4), and a buffer row (row 5) user provided metadata (row 6 and below).
-This will soon be changed to the ordering described above based on UX consultation.* **TICKET**

 * *The style guide suggests a new metadata term ‘guidelines’.
 Upon adoption of this the ordering will be slightly altered again.* **TICKET**

 * *The spreadsheet builder extracts descriptions, examples, and user-friendly names directly from the metadata schema.
-If you spot an error in these fields, create a GitHub issue [here]([https://github.com/HumanCellAtlas/metadata-schema/issue*s](https://github.com/HumanCellAtlas/metadata-schema/issues)).*
+If you spot an error in these fields, create a GitHub issue [here](https://github.com/HumanCellAtlas/metadata-schema/issues).*

-Programmatic names in row 4 are used by ingest to interpret the spreadsheet so these should not be altered.

-*Wranglers note:*

-*While edits to rows 1-3 will not affect how the spreadsheet is imported, edits to programmatic names in row 4 will break the importer.
-It is advisable to hide row 4 when sharing a spreadsheet with a data contributor to avoid accidental edits to the programmatic names.
-The spreadsheet builder may do this automatically in the future.* **TICKET**
+* *While edits to rows 1-3 will not affect how the spreadsheet is imported, edits to programmatic names in row 4 will break the importer.
+It is advisable to hide row 4 when sharing a spreadsheet with a data contributor to avoid accidental edits to the programmatic names.*

 ### Tabs

 The following tabs **should** be in your sheet:

-**Metadata about the whole project in in tabs:**
+**Metadata about the whole project in tabs:**

 - Project
 - Contact